 3. Safeguarding – Providing a Safe Environment

-3.1 All parents and carers of pupils attending Britannia Village Primary School must feel secure in the knowledge that they are entrusting their children to adults who will strive to keep them safe at school.
+3.1 All parents and carers of pupils attending Britannia Education Trust must feel secure in the knowledge that they are entrusting their children to adults who will strive to keep them safe at school.
 We will do this by:

 We are aware that a pupil’s unexplained absence from school could mean that they are at risk from harm.